 > Canada is home to one of the only oil producers in the world that is net negative for upstream carbon emissions.
 That’s leadership.

-> Canada currently gets about 82% of its electricity demand from non-emission sources such as hydro, nuclear, wind, and solar, a percentage that is world-class when compared with other major oil and gas producers.
+> Canada currently gets about 82% of its electricity demand from non-emission sources such as hydro, nuclear, wind, and solar, a ratio that is world-class when compared with other major oil and gas producers.
 That’s leadership.

 > The Alberta Carbon Trunk Line (ACTL) is the world’s largest capacity pipeline for carbon dioxide (CO2) emissions from human activity.
 That’s leadership.